jpcabral-tip/jpcabral-tip.github.io/_posts/2021-01-11-hands-on-act-6.markdown

 image:  hands-on-act-6-banner.png
 tags:   [Midterm, Hands-on Activity]
 ---
-The activity showcases the use of ansible roles to optimize an Ansible playbook.
+The activity showcases the use of Ansible playbook to automate the installation of managed enterprise services.
+Specifically, the resulting playbook of this activity installs and configure an Apache web server and a VSFTP server.

 ***